Keysight/Jlsca/README.md

 * You have Inspector but you want to play with features that are currently (4.10) not in Inspector, like:
 	* [non-profiled LRA](https://eprint.iacr.org/2013/794.pdf)
  	* [Conditional averaging](https://eprint.iacr.org/2013/794.pdf)
+	* Conditional sample reduction for attacking whiteboxes (see conditional-bitwisereduction.jl for what that means)

 # Who wrote it?